When to Stop Testing? Testing Exit Criteria Decision

 • ( Total No of TCs Passed / Total number of TCs ) * 100.

-• All critical Test cases are passed.
+• All critical Test cases have passed.

 • 5% Test cases can be failed but the Failed Test cases are of low priority.

-• Complete Functional Coverage is achieved.
+• Complete Functional Coverage has been achieved.

 Deadlines: